b00401062/b00401062.github.io/Medicine/Embryology & Obstetrics.md

 - Medical evacuation
   - Misoprostol
 - Surgical evacuation
-  - Manual uterine aspiration (MUA): < 12 weeks
+  - Manual uterine aspiration (MUA) if < 12 weeks
-  - Dilatation and curettage (D&C): > 12 weeks
+  - Dilatation and curettage (D&C) if > 12 weeks

 ## Management of Intrauterine Fetal Demise (IUFD)

-- Dilatation and curettage (D&C): < 24 weeks
+- Dilatation and curettage (D&C) if < 24 weeks
-- Labor induction: > 24 weeks / autopsy
+- Labor induction if > 24 weeks / autopsy

 ## Management of Induced Abortion